zzhang0123/zzhang0123.github.io/_pages/about.md

 <div class="codes-section">
   <div class="section-title">Codes</div>
   <div style="margin-bottom:0.7em; font-size:1.05em;">
-    Here are some of the codes I have developed or contributed to, many of which are used in my research papers.
+    Here are a few selected codes I have developed or contributed to, many of which are used in my research papers.
   </div>
   <div class="code-cards">
     <div class="code-card">